Family of Colorado victim: A void 'that won't be filled' - WTMJ

 “If you needed a pick me-up you knew where to go,” Lough said.

 “Rikki lived life on her own terms,” said her uncle, Robert Olds, recalling surprises she came up with, like constantly changing hair color or the addition of a new tattoo.
 “It’s sad in that she didn’t get to experience motherhood.
-She didn’t get to experience marriage. … There’s a hole.
-There’s a hole in our family that wont be filled.”
+She didn’t get to experience marriage. … There’s a hole in our family that won’t be filled.”

 Portraits of Rikki and others who were killed emerged as multiple law enforcement agencies continued what they say will be a months-long investigation into why Ahmad Al Aliwi Alissa, 21, allegedly shot and killed 10 people at the King Soopers market in Boulder.
-They revealed no new details Wednesday morning, but said they would issue a statement later in the day.
+They revealed no new details Wednesday morning, but said a statement would be issued later in the day.

 Alissa, from the Denver suburb of Arvada, was booked into jail Tuesday on murder charges and was scheduled to make his first court appearance Thursday.